 ALIMA, The Alliance for International Medical Action

-4he story of ALIMA began in 2009 in Niger.
-While the entire medical profession witnessed an alarming peak of acute malnutrition and increasing infant mortality rates, the health structures for managing malnutrition were becoming increasingly rare.
+The story of ALIMA began in 2009 in Niger.
+While the entire medical profession witnessed an alarming peak in acute malnutrition and increasing infant mortality rates, the health structures for managing malnutrition were becoming increasingly rare.

-The year before, many international NGOs had been expelled from the country.
-Local NGOs were the only ones left to act, but they lacked resources.
-From these conditions came the idea to create a new model of humanitarian organization: an African medical alliance connecting national NGOs and international research institutes.
+In 2008, a year before ALIMA’s founding, many international humanitarian organizations had been expelled from the country.
+Local groups were the only ones left to act, but they lacked resources.
+A new model of humanitarian assistance was clearly needed: an African medical alliance connecting national NGOs and international research institutes.

 ALIMA was born.

-Since the beginning of this adventure, ALIMA has treated more than 10 million people in 14 countries around the world, mainly in Africa.
+Since then, ALIMA has treated more than 10 million people in 14 countries around the world, mainly in Africa.

-In addition, our strength resides in the fact that we have a majority of national African employees, who represent 98% of all ALIMA employees, at all levels, from country directors to our operational headquarters in Dakar.
+ALIMA hand-in-hand with our local partners, including national NGOs, Ministries of Health, and communities.The majority of our staff are African, 98% of all ALIMA employees, at all levels, from country directors to our operational headquarters in Dakar.